 The abstracts sessions will take place as part of the research seminar.
 If you are interested in presenting your work, please send your abstracts to firstname.lastname@example.org by 31 August 2019.
 Notification of selections will be sent in mid-September 2019.

 Admittance to this seminar is upon selection due to the limited number of places available.
-If you are interested in participation complete the online registration form until the deadline 15 August 2019.
-Notification of selections will be sent by early September 2019.
+Notification of selections for those who registered will be sent by the end of September 2019.